Marshall Curry: Career

 In 2014, Curry's film Point and Shoot won Best Documentary at the 2014 Tribeca Film Festival and was released theatrically by The Orchard.
 The film was given an "A" grade by John Anderson of Indiewire, who said it was "a virtual swashbuckler".
 It was called "brilliantly constructed and provocative" by Peter Keough of The Boston Globe, "riveting... an extraordinary and quietly disturbing film" by David Rooney of The Hollywood Reporter, and Jay Weissberg of Variety said the "editing is a standout."

 In 2017, Curry released the Academy Award nominated short film A Night at the Garden, a documentary about a 1939 German American Bund rally at Madison Square Garden, which attracted 20,000 Nazi supporters.
 Curry said of the film, "It tells a story about our country that we'd prefer to forget."

 Curry's first narrative, the short film, The Neighbors' Window, premiered at the Tribeca Film Festival in April 2019.
 It won the Best Live Action Short Film at the 92nd Academy Awards.

+In 2023 Curry directed the Emmy-nominated Anand Varma: Hidden Wonders, about National Geographic science photographer Anand Varma, for the Peabody-winning documentary series, Photographer.

+And in 2024 he directed Written By: A Week Inside the SNL Writers Room for the Emmy-nominated documentary film series, SNL 50: Beyond Saturday Night.

+In 2025 he directed and produced The New Yorker at 100, a behind-the-scenes feature documentary about The New Yorker magazine which premiered at the Telluride Film Festival before being released on Netflix.
+It was selected as one of the best documentaries of the year by Variety magazine.

 Curry lives in Brooklyn, New York.